nadethoughts/RPGs/Waterdeep-Dragonheist/Session.06.24.2024.md

 # Create a strong start.
 ## Finding the nimblewright
+* The Spring has come out in full force with Terrible rains from noon to midnight, followed by thick fog from midnight to noon. **Characters have disadvantage from perception checks when they are outside due to the inclamate weather.**
 * Being shooed out of the Grallhund's Manor, the party only have 1 lead for the gold.
 They must find that nimbelwrite.
     * how are you going to approach the search?